saprykins/API_reading_pdf/readme.md

   ```
   where <my_env_name> is the name of the virtual environment you would like to create.

-  As an example, you can call it venv and simply type:
+  As an example, to create a virtual environment 'venv' you should type:
   ```
   $ sudo virtualenv venv
   ```